 If your diet does not include natural fiber, you may need to add a small amount of bran to baked goods, cereal, and fruit.
 This may cause some bloating and gas in the beginning.
 Make diet changes slowly to allow your system to adapt.
 Look for fiber products such as psyllium seed in the grocery store.

 Be sure to get enough fluids.
 Without fluids, constipation can get worse.
 Drinking enough water and juice can help you have regular bowel movements.
-You should drink at least three 12-oz glasses of water each day.
+Talk with your doctor about how much water you should drink.

 Stay active.
 This is important for overall health too.
 Do things that keep you moving and active.
 For example, go for walks.
 Find physical things that you enjoy doing, and make them a part of your everyday life.